(District 9 poster – the aliens look very mean but in the movie, they were not and often abused by the humans – Image source: Wikipedia)

-I suppose to catch this movie on the first day of opening but it just happened that it started to rain and my trip to the cineplex was cancelled.
-I guess, I should have braced through the rain – this has to be one of the best alien movies in recent years.
+I suppose to catch District 9 movie on the first day of opening but it just happened that it started to rain and my trip to the cineplex was cancelled.
+I guess I should have braced through the rain – this has to be one of the best alien movies in recent years.

-(The aliens a.k.a the prawns – the hero of the aliens watching the humans killing his friend from hidden place)
+(In District 9, the aliens a.k.a the prawns are at the losing end where they fare worse than humans – the hero of the aliens watching the humans killing his friend from a hidden place)

-(Wikus slowly turning into a prawn – a character well acted by Sharlto Copley from the start to the end)
+(Wikus slowly turning into a prawn – a character well-acted by Sharlto Copley from the start to the end in District 9)

-No big names here and perhaps that is the strength of the movie – there is no high expectation from the viewers before the start of the movie.
+No big names here in District 9 and perhaps that is the strength of the movie – there is no high expectation from the viewers before the start of the movie.

 Sharlto Copley simply shines as Wikus van der Merwe, a worker at the MNU Department for Relations with Extraterrestrial Civilizations.
 According to IMDB, Sharlto Copley had not acted before and had no intention of pursuing an acting career.

-(Hey, it is not Washington – the aliens have arrived and became refugees – the mother ship remains hovering for the next 20 years)
+(Hey, it is not Washington – the aliens have arrived and became refugees – the mother ship remains to hover for the next 20 years)

 Simply unbelievable – the art of CGI is better and better by minutes.